Mohammad Ali Shah (surgeon): With cricket

-Shah was also known for his passion for the sports of Cricket.
-He devoted 10 per cent of the AO Clinic's revenues to supporting cricket in Pakistan, and in 1993 he created Asghar Ali Shah Cricket Stadium in North Nazimabad, Karachi.
+Shah was also known for his passion for the sports of cricket.
+He devoted 10 per cent of the AO Clinic's revenues to supporting cricket in Pakistan, and in 1993 he established Asghar Ali Shah Cricket Stadium in North Nazimabad, Karachi.
 The stadium hosts the Dr Mohammad Ali Shah Night Twenty20 Cricket Tournament every year in the month of Ramadan.

 In October 2012, Shah was credited as having played an instrumental role in reviving international cricket in the country after a period of three and a half years when, in his capacity as Sindh sports minister, he arranged an international world XI team – consisting of former and current players from Sri Lanka, South Africa, West Indies, United States and Afghanistan – to play two T20 matches against a "Pakistan All Stars" consisting mainly of players from the national team.
 While the matches were unofficial, they were seen as a milestone as this was the first instance when foreign players toured Pakistan to play cricket since the attack on the Sri Lankan team.